-- (a) Meetings of Noteholders - (i) Subject to paragraph (ii) below, Schedule 1 (Provisions on meetings of Noteholders) of these Conditions contains provisions for convening meetings of Noteholders (the "Meeting Provisions") to consider matters relating to the Notes, including the modification of any provision of these Conditions or the Notes.
+(a) Meetings of Noteholders

+Schedule 1 (Provisions on meetings of Noteholders) of these Conditions contains provisions for convening meetings of Noteholders (the "Meeting Provisions") to consider matters relating to the

+Notes, including the modification of any provision of these Conditions or the Notes.
 For the avoidance of doubt, any modification or waiver of the Conditions shall be subject to the consent of the Issuer.

 All meetings of Noteholders will be held in accordance with the Meeting Provisions.
-Such a meeting may be convened by the Issuer and shall be convened by the Issuer upon the request in writing of Noteholders holding not less than 10% of the aggregate principal amount of the outstanding Notes.
+Such a meeting may be convened by the Issuer and shall be convened by the Issuer upon the request in writing of Noteholders holding not less than 10% of the aggregate nominal amount of the outstanding Notes.